ds4es/cms/README.md

 ![Dispatch application example](https://benjaminberhault.com//images/01-Project-Getting_a_clear_picture_on_the_front_line/option01.jpg)

 At some point this project will need one or more machine learning models to estimate accurately the routes.
+For that purpose a project has been initiated: https://github.com/ds4es/esuro

 ## Installation instructions on RHEL 8 / CentOS 8